Brian Dooreck MD

 What is Inflammatory Bowel Disease (IBD)?

-Inflammatory Bowel Disease (IBD) is a chronic disorder that causes constant inflammation of the digestive tract.
+Inflammatory Bowel Disease (IBD) is a chronic disorder that causes constant digestive tract inflammation.

 Inflammatory Bowel Disease (IBD) has two (2) forms; Ulcerative Colitis and Crohn's Disease

 The disease is characterized as being very painful, either constantly or through flare-ups, and is known to have two (2) forms.
-Those being, Ulcerative Colitis, which is limited to inflammation of the colon or large intestine, and Crohn's Disease, which can occur anywhere within the GI tract.
+Those are Ulcerative Colitis, limited to colon or large intestine inflammation, and Crohn's Disease, which can occur anywhere within the GI tract.

 What about Irritable Bowel Syndrome (IBS), and is it related to Inflammatory Bowel Disease (IBD), or is it the same?

-IBS is different from IBD but is often confused due to sharing some similar symptoms as well as a similar acronym.
-It's important to know that they are very different conditions and it is very possible to have both at the same time.
-The key difference between the two is that IBS, unlike IBD, is not life-threatening and does not cause any form of inflammation.
+IBS differs from IBD but is often confused due to sharing similar symptoms and acronyms.
+It's important to know that they are very different conditions and can have both simultaneously.
+The critical difference between the two is that IBS, unlike IBD, is not life-threatening and does not cause any form of inflammation.

 Here's a great video called "Ulcerative Colitis versus Crohn's Disease" by Alila Medical Media